EthanW89/EthanW89.github.io/README.md

 user must have a crosshair to aim with user must be able to shoot at target user must be able to know if target was hit

+MVP
+user must be able to shoot at target user hits must be registered